sympy/sympy/doc/src/modules/physics/vector/advanced.rst

 The objects in `sympy.physics.vector` and `sympy.physics.mechanics` rely on a default symbol for time.
-If symbols are created with ``dynamicsymbols()`` they are implicit functions of the default time varialb.e This default symbol can be accessed like so::
+If symbols are created with ``dynamicsymbols()`` they are implicit functions of the default time variable.
+This default symbol can be accessed like so::

    >>> from sympy.physics.vector import TIME